-As part of the acquisition of the Chemerin project, the underlying scientific founders of the Chemerin Project (inukshuk Holdings), who will continue to be involved in the development of the Project, received 35,000,000 warrants as consideration.
+As part of the acquisition of the OK-101 project, the underlying scientific founders of the OK-101 Project (inukshuk Holdings), who will continue to be involved in the development of the Project, received 35,000,000 warrants as consideration.
 The warrants are exercisable at a price of 4.5 pence each and are split into four distinct tranches and each tranche becomes exercisable upon satisfaction of a specific developmental milestone.
 The warrants are exercisable until 17 July 2023.

 In May 2019, warrants were granted over 36,363,636 shares at an exercise price of 1.35p per share in connection with a private placement.
-The warrants are exercisable until 19 May 2024.
+These warrants were exercised in May 2021.

 In March 2020, warrants were granted over 40,000,000 shares at an exercise price of 0.55p per share in connection with a private placement.
-The warrants are exercisable until 23 March 2025.
+These warrants were exercised on a cashless basis in February 2022 (post a price reduction offer to 0.012p), resulting in the issuance of 39,400,000 shares.

 In March 2020, warrants were granted over 35,825,130 shares at an exercise price of 0.55p per share in connection with a private placement.
-The warrants are exercisable until 28 May 2025.
+These warrants were exercised in May 2021.

 In April 2020, warrants were granted over 36,174,870 shares at an exercise price of 0.55p per share in connection with a private placement.
-The warrants are exercisable until 28 May 2025.
+These warrants were exercised in May 2021.